maxbates/cogeneration/scaffolding.md

 ## Future Work

-- Centering
+- Centering - move to interpolating rather than fixed
     - Notes
-        - Fundamental tension: motifs and scaffolds will have a different center of mass.
+        - Fundamental tension if fixed: motifs and scaffolds will have a different center of mass.
             - We can be invariant to the motifs, keeping them fixed, and learn the drift of the scaffolds => conditional invariance
             - We can be invariant to everything, but the motifs will be "pushed" off-center and introduce bias and blurs conditioning
             - **If we interpolate scaffold over time, centering is much easier!
 Just center everything.**